 - Don’t serve sugary drinks.
 Swap soda, juice, and sports drinks for water and skim or low-fat milk.

 - Make small changes.
 Overhauling your family’s diet all at once can leave your child upset or confused.
 Start with a few changes each week.
 “Talk with your child about the choices you make,” says Mollie Greves Grow, MD, a pediatrician at Seattle Children’s Hospital.
-Explain that some foods give him more energy to play.
+Explain that some foods give them more energy to play.

 Ages 7 to 10